 - This application support Vuze encryption and µTorrent Peer eXchange.

 - You can indeed make a limitation for the download and upload speed.

 - It takes a minimum number of system resources.

-Deluge one is my personal favorite open source torrent client.
+Deluge is one of my personal favorite open source torrent clients.
 It’s straightforward, lightweight, and comes with a set of powerful tools for downloading tasks.
 Maybe many users haven’t heard about it because they were too busy with stuff like uTorrent, BitTorrent, or QBittorrent Torrent.

-It also provides easily integrated add-ons for Google Chrome and Firefox Mozilla that make it extremely easy to download.
+It also provides easily integrated add-ons for Google Chrome and Firefox Mozilla, making it extremely easy to download.
 The interface of Deluge is straightforward and extendable through plugins.

 - This high-end Linux torrent client comes with complete pre-allocation and compact allocation.

 - You can also select files from a torrent protocol even before starting to download.

 - It lets you specify and manage the global download folders.

 - Eventually, you can share files directly from this software.